XinFinOrg/Docs-IF/docs/Guide/Conduct_POC.md

 This will start a Masternode and connect to a XinFin Testnet.

 You should be able to see your node listed on this page: [XinFin Network](https://www.xinfin.network) (Make sure, you are connected to XinFin Testnet.
-If not, switch to Tesnet on top right corner)
+If not, switch to Tesnet on top right corner.)

 Your coinbase address can be found in xdcchain/coinbase.txt file.